Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Diffusion Layer

-Now we can define our diffusion layer.
-Let $\Omega$ be the set of graphs with vertex features. \begin{definition}[Diffusion Layer] For $c \in \mathbb N$, let $\zb t = (t_1,\dots,t_c) \in \mathbb R_{\ge 0}^c$ and $\boldsymbol{\alpha} = (\alpha_1, \dots,\alpha_c)\in \mathbb R_{\ge 0}^c$.
-A diffusion layer with $c \ge 1$ channels is a map $\diff_{\zb t,\boldsymbol{\alpha}}: \Omega^c \to \Omega^c$ with
+Now, we can define our diffusion layer.
+Let $\Omega$ be the set of graphs with vertex features. \begin{definition}[diffusion layer] For $c \in \mathbb N$, let $\zb t = (t_1,\dots,t_c) \in \mathbb R_{\ge 0}^c$ and $\boldsymbol{\theta} = (\theta_1, \dots, \theta_c)\in (\mathbb R_{\ge 0}^2)^c$.
+A diffusion layer with $c \ge 1$ channels is a map $\diff_{\zb t,\boldsymbol{\theta}}: \Omega^c \to \Omega^c$ with

 \end{definition} The diffusion layer takes $c$ graphs as input and diffuses them for certain amounts of time.
-Thus, it consists of $c$ diffusion ``channels.''
-The diffusion times $\zb t$ and the step activations $\boldsymbol{\alpha}$ are the learnable parameters.
-An important property of the new layer is that it can be applied to graphs with varying number of nodes and connectivity patterns.
+Thus, it consists of $c$ diffusion ``channels''.
+The learnable parameters are the diffusion times $\zb t$ and the step activations $\boldsymbol{\theta}$.
+An essential property of the new layer is that it can be applied to graphs with varying numbers of nodes and connectivity patterns.
 It is also clear that the information aggregation takes place in $\ell$-hop neighborhoods.
-This local aggregation of information is thought to be one of the keys for the success of convolutional (graph) neural networks in many situations~\cite{bronstein2021geometric, kipf2017semisupervised}.
+This local aggregation of information is considered one of the keys to the success of convolutional (graph) neural networks in many situations~\citep{bronstein2021geometric, kipf2017semisupervised}.

-Apart from the already discussed qualities, the diffusion layer possesses the following equivariance properties. \begin{theorem} The diffusion layer is equivariant under node permutations and isometric transformations of the feature manifold. \end{theorem} \begin{proof} We can restrict ourselves to one channel.
-The equivariance of the diffusion layer under permutations of the vertex set is already inherent in our formulation as $f$ and $\diff$ are defined on the \textit{unordered} set $V$.
-Therefore, if an order is imposed on the vertex set, the node features are sorted accordingly, as well as the output features of the diffusion layer.
+Apart from the qualities already discussed, the diffusion layer possesses the following equivariance properties: \begin{theorem} The diffusion layer is equivariant under node permutations and isometric transformations of the feature manifold. \end{theorem} \begin{proof} We can restrict ourselves to one channel.
+The equivariance of the diffusion layer under permutations of the vertex set is already inherent in our formulation as $f$ and $\diff$ are defined on the \textit{unordered} set $V$: If an order is imposed on the vertex set, the features are sorted accordingly.

 Next, we deal with the equivariance under isometries.
 Let $\Phi: M \to M$ be an isometry.
 We must show that transforming features with $\Phi$ commutes with applying the diffusion layer: